Margaret River for Wine Lovers: A Deep Dive Into Australia's Best Region

 Why Margaret River Wine Is Different

 The soils are ancient — granitic gravel and sandy loam over laterite.
-The Cabernet Sauvignon and Chardonnay thrive here because the warm days build flavor while the cool maritime nights preserve acidity.
+Cabernet Sauvignon and Chardonnay thrive here because the warm days build flavor while the cool maritime nights preserve acidity.
 It's the same principle that makes Napa work, but with a distinctly Australian personality.

 The Cellar Doors You Can't Miss